 - Add the cool pasta into the large mixing bowl and fold in with the dressing.

 - Now toss in the red onions, tomatoes, bell peppers, green onions, olives, and salami.

-- Fold the the ingredients until everything is combined.
+- Fold in the ingredients until everything is combined.

-- Sprinkle in the shredded parmesan cheese, and lightly fold into the pasta salad.
+- Sprinkle in the shredded parmesan cheese and lightly fold it into the pasta salad.